Gavika/ansible-role-aws-cloudwatchagent/README.md

 ------------

 * AWS EC2 instance must have an IAM role that has policies to run AWS CloudWatch Agent.
+* Create the file aws-cw-config.json in a path where Ansible can find it.
+Within this file, save your AWS CloudWatchAgent configuration in JSON format.

 Role Variables
 --------------